How do we know that we’re choosing the wrong person? This question bothers people especially those who are about to take a vow of marriage.

 - How’s your relationship with your parents?

-- What do you think the purpose of your life?
+- What do you think about the purpose of your life?

 - Do you really trust yourself in difficult situations?